-I write about food, life, inclusion and people with diverse needs, making theater, and living life during complicated times in Israel.
+I write about food, the inclusion of people with diverse needs and disabilities, making theater, and living life during complicated times in Israel.

 Check the email archives, get traffic estimates, engagement scores and more to discover the best advertising opportunities.